jburns6789/dockermulicontainer/README.md

 each entry represents a container we want to create each entry defines the networking requirements(ports)

-Kubernetes:
-K8 expects all images to be built one config file per object we want to create we have to manually setup all networking

-Get a simple container running on local k8 cluster: image needs to be hosted on docker hub make one config file to create the container make one config file to setup the network

 Imperative Appraoch vs Declartive Approach
 Maintaining the "master list/task schedule" There SHOULD be 3 containers using multi worker. -> There should be 5 containers using multiworker ->
 There should be 4 containers using  multworker -> There shoulder be 4 containers using multiworker networked to mutliredis -> There should be 4 containers using mutli worker using v1.23 networked to multi redis.
 Declartive is the industry standard.